ShivanS93/100-days-of-code/r1-log.md

 ### R1D46

 Been going through youtube data API v3.
 Exctracting view accounts for a youtube channel's uploads.
+Day 1 of 66 Days of Data.

+### R1D47

+In the context of python lists, I found out that append() attaches elements one by one, while extend() can concatenate two lists together.
+Using extend() requires less computation than using a '+' operator.